 Okay, so you need a donut for your drive to Ragged Point?
 Check out the double-decker donut from SloDoCo.
 You’ll get double-the-slam of a sugar rush with their green vanilla dipped donut, stacked with a Lucky Charms halo all drizzled with extra magic.
 These confectioners are always on the latest theme and craze, so stop in for their mind-blowing selection and don’t be surprised if you have to wait in line.

 7. Instagram Your Mission Plaza Photo Opp

-8. GRAB YOUR MASK, KILT AND HEAD TO THE PUB
+8. GRAB YOUR KILT, WEAR YOUR GREEN, AND HEAD TO THE PUB

-Did you know some bars open at 6am?
-As this is our first holiday with vaccines beginning to affect, remember to bring your mask, be safe and respectful.
+Did you know some bars open at 6 am?
+Remember, as we are still in the midst of a pandemic to be safe and respectful.
 In doing so, check out Paso's traditional Irish pub, Pappy McGregor’s.
 An extensive drink menu including five different Guinness brews pairs perfectly with the Blarney Burger or Patty Melt.
 For a classic SLO town St. Paddy’s day, check out McCarthy’s Irish Pub or Frog & Peach.